 Through a series of surveys, interviews, and focused discussions, as well as a literature review, The Light Collective has identified a set of suggested best practices for moderators.

 This is an evolving set of guidelines.
 If you have suggestions for additional best practices or changes to existing ones, we’d love to hear from you!

 The Light Collective has identified and regularly updates a collection of articles exploring the value and effectiveness of peer support.

-For more information on the value of peer support, see: Why Peer Support section and download our Online Peer Groups 101 for Healthcare Providers infographic.
+For more information on the value of peer support, see: Why Peer Support.
 Also visit Susannah Fox’ excellent collection of relevant resources.